google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 ## Intercept the network request and cache the response

-We need to modify the service worker to intercept requests to the weather API and store the response in the cache, so we can easily access it later.
+We need to modify the service worker to intercept requests to the weather API and store their responses in the cache, so we can easily access them later.
 In the **cache then network** strategy, we expect the network response to be the 'source of truth', always providing us with the most recent information.
 If it can't, it's OK to fail because we've already retrieved the latest cached data in our app.

 In the service worker, let's add a `dataCacheName` so that we can separate our applications data from the App Shell.
 When the App Shell is updated and older